hmatt1/vctx-docs/src/content/docs/syntax-basics.md

 ## Identifiers

+Identifiers are any code construct that you define, like variable names or component names.

 Identifiers must start with a letter or underscore, followed by letters, numbers, or underscores.

 **Examples:** `counter`, `_data`, `tx_pin_1`